rootminusone8004/project2/README.md

-# 🏫 Ostad Student Result Management System – DevOps Practice

-Hello students!
+# Project 2

 This project contains the **UI and backend** for a student result management system.
-Your task is to **set up the backend services (MongoDB, Redis, Mongo Express)**, configure the environment, run seeding, and deploy the backend using PM2.

 ---